 - ~ 1-2% of the companies have actually something that qualifies as AI.
 The degree of sophistication may differ, but they are actually using valid technology and outperform past solutions quite significantly.

-In conversation with clients (usually major retailers) I get asked how they should distinguish the real thing from the impostors when they pitch their solution.
+In conversation with clients (usually major retailers) I get asked how they should distinguish the "real thing" (i.e. machine learning and modern AI) from impostors when they pitch their solution.
 I recommend the following step-by-step:

 - You potential partner builds AI?
 Well then they need AI / machine learning engineers (and good ones!).
 Head over to their LinkedIn profile and see how many people with deep AI skills (several years of experience) they employ.
 Less than 3 will not work - not even for a start-up.